The Most Bizarre Items Plumbers Find Down the Drain

 In a truly unfortunate accident, an entire goose was sucked into a pump and pulled into the plumbing, clogging the drain.
-The plumber who found the goose estimated that it had been pulled approximately 10 feet into a three-inch pipe, raising the question of how anyone recognized the clog as a goose at all.
+The plumber who found the goose estimated that it had been pulled approximately 10 feet into a three-inch pipe, raising the question of whether anyone recognized the clog as a goose.

 In similarly-shocking incidents, live animals have been found stuck in drains.
-Aside from the myriad of goldfish that end up flushed before their time, plumbers have found live squirrels, turtles, rats—and yes—small alligators.
+Aside from the myriad of goldfish that end up flushed before their time, plumbers have found live squirrels, turtles, rats—and, yes—small alligators.
 In one case, a plumber found a squirrel that had climbed down through a roof ventilation pipe.
-The poor thing got itself waterlogged and stuck, but was eventually freed by the kind-hearted handyman.
+The poor thing got waterlogged and stuck but was eventually freed by the kind-hearted handyman.
 Who said plumbers aren’t softies?

 One of the X-Men

 If you’ve got a potty-training toddler, you’ve already discovered the universal truth that kids love to flush things.
 In one child’s case, he apparently felt that toilet troubles would be best solved by sending in Wolverine to deal with the issue (why didn’t the grown-ups think of that?).
 When the plumber went to remove the toy from the drain, he found the X-Man gripping the toilet trap with his tiny faux-adamantium claws.
 Needless to say, saving the miniature hero was quite a memorable experience.